Identification & Characterisation of Clay Minerals

 9. Soil texture refers to:

-a) Color of the soil
+a) Colour of the soil

 b) Size distribution of soil particles